hemml/OMGlib/README.md

   This is because the CL macros cannot distinct function calls and lists, constructed by quotation and quasiquotations.
 The second line will be threated as `(some-bs-function (a b c))`.

 - CLOS on browser-side is not implemented yet.
 And there may be some fundamental difficulties to implement it (see [How it works](#how-it-works) section).

+- There is no error propagation yet between browser and backend.
+If bs-function causes a error, `nil` will be returned.

 ## How it works